 Salicylic acid is one of acne's worst nightmares.
 It deeply penetrates the sebaceous glands and helps dissolve skin debris and unclog pores.
-It also acts as an anti-inflammatory and exfoliant - helping to break down dead skin cells and soften the outer layer of skin.
+It also acts as an anti-inflammatory and exfoliant - helping to break down dead skin cells and soften the outer layer of the skin.
 Salicylic acid is the active ingredient in some of the best-medicated acne cleansers and anti-acne treatment creams.
 It provides effective treatment without over-drying the skin.

-Benzoyl peroxide is regarded by the American Academy of Dermatology and the most effective anti-acne topical treatment.
+Benzoyl peroxide is regarded by the American Academy of Dermatology as the most effective anti-acne topical treatment.
 It works to treat and prevent acne by killing acne bacteria on the skin's surface and deep in oil glands, unclogs skin pores, reduces excess sebum production in the skin's oil glands, and skin inflammation.

 Vitamin B5 (pantothenic acid) supplements